-Except as otherwise herein stated, accumulated sick leave is lost when the employee is terminated.
-In no event shall employees who have not worked for the City as regular full-time salaried employees for more than five years be entitled to use sick leave to defer termination of their employment by the City nor shall they be compensated for sick leave upon such termination for any reason including but not limited to retirement.
-A full-time employee who is permanently disabled from performing the duties of the position shall be retired upon that fact being established.
-In the event such employee applies for and consents to such retirement, then upon the retirement being accomplished, the employee shall be compensated for his/her accumulated unused sick leave (if and only if he/she has five years of regular paid City service) by payment in a lump sum.
-That sum is determined as follows:
+Except as set forth below, all accrued sick leave is lost when an employee is terminated, retires, or otherwise separates from employment.
+In no event shall employees who have not worked for the City as regular full time employees for more than five (5) continuous years be entitled to use sick leave to defer termination of their employment by the City, nor shall they be compensated for sick leave upon such termination for any reason including but not limited to retirement.

+Notwithstanding the above, bargaining unit members with more than five (5) consecutive years of City employment who apply for and receive either a service or disability retirement or who separate or are terminated for any reason other than a "for cause" termination shall be compensated for his/her accumulated, unused sick leave by payment in a lump sum.
+That sum is determined by the following formula:

-The number of days of sick leave accrued, multiplied by his/her gross daily earnings at the time of termination, multiplied by a percentage as follows:
+The number of hours of sick leave accrued and unused, multiplied by his/her effective hourly rate at the time of termination, multiplied by a percentage as follows:

-If employed more than five years, but less than ten 10% If employed ten years, but less than fifteen 25% If employed fifteen years or more 50%
+If employed more than five years, but less than ten: 10% If employed ten years, but less than fifteen: 25% If employed fifteen years, but less than twenty: 50% If employed twenty years or more: 75%